estruyf/react-handlebars-search/README.md

 ##### SharePoint Helpers

 There are a couple of custom SharePoint helpers available for you to make use of.
 The list of available SP helpers are:
+- `siteCollectionUrl`: returns the URL of the current site collection
+- `siteUrl`: returns the URL of the current site
 - `splitDisplayNames`: (input => "user1;user2;user3") (common example is the author field)
 - `splitSPUser`: (input => "email | displayname | .... i:0#.f|membership|username") (common example is the editor field)
 - `splitSPTaxonomy`: (input => "GP0|#4586d598-0685-4fdc-bd99-b9eed3cea791;L0|#04586d598-0685-4fdc-bd99-b9eed3cea791|MyTerm;GTSet|#e961b817-850b-4898-9dd7-12409669d2fe")